Cysteine: Biosynthesis

 Cysteine synthesis: Cystathionine beta synthase catalyzes the upper reaction and cystathionine gamma-lyase catalyzes the lower reaction.

 In animals, biosynthesis begins with the amino acid serine.
 The sulfur is derived from methionine, which is converted to homocysteine through the intermediate S-adenosylmethionine.
 Cystathionine beta-synthase then combines homocysteine and serine to form the asymmetrical thioether cystathionine.
 The enzyme cystathionine gamma-lyase converts the cystathionine into cysteine and alpha-ketobutyrate.
+This pathway is called the transsulfuration pathway.
 In plants and bacteria, cysteine biosynthesis also starts from serine, which is converted to O-acetylserine by the enzyme serine transacetylase.
 The enzyme cysteine synthase, using sulfide sources, converts this ester into cysteine, releasing acetate.

 Biological functions

-The cysteine sulfhydryl group is nucleophilic and easily oxidized.
+The cysteine thiol group is nucleophilic and easily oxidized.
 The reactivity is enhanced when the thiol is ionized, and cysteine residues in proteins have pK_{a} values close to neutrality, so are often in their reactive thiolate form in the cell.
-Because of its high reactivity, the sulfhydryl group of cysteine has numerous biological functions.
+Because of its high reactivity, the thiol group of cysteine has numerous biological functions.

+The thiol group in proteins can usually be oxidized in the following ways, where GSH is glutathione, GSSG is glutathione disulfide, RSH is a protein containing a thiol group with R being the protein residue.2 RSH -> RSSR + 2 H+ + 2 e-Disulfide formation stabilizes protein folded structure.
+Reduction of disulfinide protein can be done by thioredoxin or thioredoxin reductase.
+It common in secreted and membrane proteins that require a certain mechanical property to function, such as keratin.
+It is used for protein regulation, such as in the ferredoxin-thioredoxin system.